mapmeld/scraping-by-in-nodejs/README.md

 npm init
 ```

 npm init will ask you some questions.
-You can type something or press Enter to accept a suggestion / leave it blank.
+You can type answers or press Enter to accept a suggestion / leave it blank.

-For "git repository" you can leave it blank, or create a repo on GitHub.
-Paste in the HTTP URL.
+For "git repository" you can leave it blank, or paste a URL for your GitHub repo.

 For "license" you can review [several options](http://choosealicense.com/) for open-sourcing your code, but I typically use MIT.

-Running npm init creates package.json, the main source of information about your module, its use, and the libraries that it needs to work.
+These settings are stored in package.json, the main source for NPM's information about your module, its use, and the other libraries that it depends on to work.
 You can modify this file later directly, or re-run npm init.

 ### Install Node modules as dependencies

-You don't need to re-invent the wheel to load an HTML page into your script.
-In the command prompt:
+You don't need to re-invent the wheel to download HTML from the web.
+In the command prompt, install the "request" module:

 ```bash
 npm install request --save
 ```

-This asks npmjs.com if it has a module named "request", and installs the latest version.
+This installs the latest version on npmjs.com for this module.
 Adding --save puts the module and its version into your package.json file, under "dependencies".
+Make sure to list any and all dependencies for your module in the package.json, so other developers can get them all at the same time.

-This tutorial also uses Cheerio, an awesome module which lets you use jQuery-like features.
+This tutorial also uses Cheerio, which lets you use jQuery-like features.
 Let's install that one, too:

 ```bash
 npm install cheerio --save